-A partial derivation tree may not be rooted at S and the leaves would be variables, terminals, or $\lambda$ .
+A partial derivation tree may not be rooted at S and the leaves would be variables, terminals, or λ .

-The yield of a tree is the string of symbols by reading the leaves from left to right and depth-first traversal of the tree, omitting any $\lambda$ 's encountered.
+The yield of a derivation tree is the string of terminals produced by a leftmost depth-first traversal of the tree.